 For the rest of my days I'll have to content myself with live footage and memories of televised performances, my favourite of each (barring the Jools clip) being these airings of Ashes To Ashes & Ziggy Stardust, both adding a new magic to the originals, something many other artists struggle to emulate with theirs.

-It was also funny being reminded last week of Dave's stance on Nirvana's unplugged cover of TMWST: "kids that come up afterwards and say, 'It's cool you're doing a Nirvana song'.
+It was also funny being reminded last week of Dave's stance on Nirvana's unplugged cover of TMWSTW: "kids that come up afterwards and say, 'It's cool you're doing a Nirvana song'.
 And I think, 'Fuck you, you little tosser!'".
-I always thought that was a bit unbecoming of him to say something like that, but then I remembered Kurt explicitly mentioning after the final note, "That was a David Bowie song", so for youngsters to still miss that then the reaction's a bit more understandable.
+I at first thought it was unbecoming of him to say something like that, but then I remembered Kurt explicitly mentioning after the final note, "That was a David Bowie song", which people still managed to miss or forget so the reaction's a bit more understandable.

 As tempting as it is to find another way of reiterating what other tributes have concluded with - end of an era, the ultimate singer-songwriter, won't be another, etc - I'd prefer to leave it on that note.